turlodales/SpinSettings/README.md

 | iPhone XS Max | Planned |- | -|- | - |- | - |
 | iPhone XR     | Planned |- | - |- | - |

+Notes:

-Note: i do have a iPad Air 2 but broken screen but running 10.2
+1). i do have a iPad Air 2 but broken screen but running 10.2 2).
+5C got off ebay on iOS 10.3.3 no shsh2 blobs so cant downgrade 3).
+6 got off friend on iOS 12.0 no shsh2 blobs so cant downgrade below 12.0

 # Devices 32Bit